-Discovery Southeast’s Nature Studies 2020 is an in person program for 1st-5th students in Juneau.
+Discovery Southeast’s Nature Studies 2021 is an in person program for K-8th students in Juneau.
 Small groups of 4 to 8 children spend a few hours together discovering, learning, playing, and reconnecting with each other and our natural surroundings.
 Groups will meet directly at either a school or trailhead of the day and will carry all they need in their backpacks.
-This program is tied to our monthly take home curriculum packs and themes will rotate in conjunction with that program, and will be the guiding focus of the day program.
-September’s theme is Signs of Autumn: Seeds!
-Our themes will change with the seasons, here are some that we are preparing for fall and winter: Energy Cycles, Water & Weather, Signs of Winter, Tracking, Animal Adaptations and more.

 What should my child bring?

 - In a daypack: A snack, water and warm layers

 - Please come to camp wearing a well-fitting, comfortable face mask that covers the nose and mouth.
 Having a dry spare on wet days is really nice!

 - Clothes for the weather… usually rain gear, boots, warm layers, and a change of clothes. *If these are hard to come by, just let us know; we may have clothing to loan or give.

 How does tuition work?

 Programs will primarily be 3 hours long for a suggested full tuition of $15/child/day.
 However, we proudly offer sliding-scale tuition.
 If full tuition is not appropriate for your family right now, simply enter the amount you’d like to pay, per child.
 It’s totally fine to enter “0.”